How to Start Seeds Successfully Indoors [audio]

-Right?
 Yeah.
 So you have to do a little bit of troubleshooting there.
-And it's useful to keep track of when you applied fertilizer, how much you applied, so that you can maybe try to sleuth out what's going on.
+It's useful to keep track of when you applied fertilizer, how much you applied, so that you can maybe try to sleuth out what's going on.

 Nate Bernitz 38:11

-And just to clarify, you said that you wait to apply fertilizer until you've seen the first true set of leaves.
-So not that first, kind of what false set of leaves, I'm not sure that
+Just to clarify, you said that you wait to apply fertilizer until you've seen the first true set of leaves.
+So not that first, kind of what false set of leaves.

 Emma E 38:23

-leaves, seeds leaves.
 I would wait until the plant has three or four sets of true leaves.
-Yeah, I would, I would because actually those seed leaves, those those are eventually going to fall off of the plant as it develops as the the nutrients that are within those are used up.
-So I would wait a little while because if you start too soon the plants just frankly not going to be using that fertilizer.
+I would because actually those seed leaves, those are eventually going to fall off of the plant as it develops, as the the nutrients that are within those are used up.
+So I would wait a little while because if you start too soon the plant's just frankly not going to be using that fertilizer.

 Nate Bernitz 38:53

-Do you find that that's a source of confusion whether a set of leaves is a true set of leaves or not like is there an easy way to tell whether the leaves are that first set of true leaves or are just another set of seeds leaves?
+Do you find that that's a source of confusion whether a set of leaves is a true set of leaves or not?
+Is there an easy way to tell whether the leaves are that first set of true leaves or are just another set of seeds leaves?

 Emma E 39:07

 Oh, that's a good question.
 So with all this, the majority of the seedlings that you're going to grow are what are called dicots, dicotyledon, so there's going to be two seed leaves.
-So the first leaves that you see when a plant germinates, those of those seeds leaves, any leaf, or any leaves that develop after that point, are true leaves as what we call them.
-So those original seed leaves tend to be fairly nondescript, a lot of times they're just kind of oval shaped smooth edges, but when the true leaves come out, they look more like what you'd expect the the leaves to look like on that plant so uh, you know, a seed leaf on a tomato is just kind of this this strap like little pair of leaves, but when the true leaves come out, you're actually seeing that deeply dissected More like compound leaf of a tomato plant.
+The first leaves that you see when a plant germinates, those are seed leaves.
+Any leaf, or any leaves that develop after that point, are true leaves as we call them.
+Those original seed leaves tend to be fairly nondescript.
+A lot of times they're just kind of oval shaped smooth edges.
+But when the true leaves come out, they look more like what you'd expect the the leaves to look like on that plant.
+So a seed leaf on a tomato is just kind of this little pair of leaves, but when the true leaves come out, you're actually seeing that deeply dissected, more like compound leaf of a tomato plant.

 Nate Bernitz 40:03

 That's really helpful.
 And just one more thing on fertilization.
-So you mentioned this water soluble, complete fertilizer, the way I would imagine you doing that is you would take some measurement of water like correlating to the instructions on the fertilizer, you mix it up, and then you pour it into the tray and the plants take it up through the bottom, is that the best way to do it?
-Or is it actually better to to pour it over the top and have that go through the potting mix,
+You mentioned this water soluble, complete fertilizer.
+The way I would imagine you doing that is you would take some measurement of water correlating to the instructions on the fertilizer, you mix it up, and then you pour it into the tray and the plants take it up through the bottom, is that the best way to do it?
+Or is it actually better to to pour it over the top and have that go through the potting mix?

 Emma E 40:34

-you know, you can do it either way.
-So some people actually exclusively water their their seedling plants from the bottom.
-And that's, that's a legitimate way to go about this.
-And you could put the fertilizer in that way.
+You can do it either way.
+Some people exclusively water their seedling plants from the bottom.
+That's a legitimate way to go about this.
+You could put the fertilizer in that way.
 I usually don't just because it to me is a little bit more work to water that way.
-So all water from the top and I'll apply fertilizer over the top.
-But either either way is going to work just fine.
+So I'll water from the top and I'll apply fertilizer over the top.
+But either way is going to work just fine.

 Nate Bernitz 41:01